Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Related work

-Petsios et al. presented SlowFuzz, a method to automatically synthesize inputs that trigger worst-case scenarios for several well-known algorithms, causing severe behavioral issues in widely deployed libraries \cite{petsios2017slowfuzz}.
-For what is relevant in this work, many various zip parsers are used in antivirus software whose decompression was significantly delayed.
+SlowFuzz automatically synthesizes inputs that trigger worst-case for several well-known algorithms, causing severe behavioral issues in widely deployed libraries \cite{petsios2017slowfuzz}.
+For what is relevant in this work, many various zip parsers used in antivirus software whose decompression was significantly delayed.
 Other related work detected and repaired DoS-prone regex patterns, often used by cybersecurity solutions to detect strings or bytes associated with malicious activity (e.g., ReDoSHunter, RegexScalpel) and exposed vulnerabilities in non-backtracking matchers \cite{li2021redoshunter,turonova2022redos,li2022regexscalpel}.
 In content-inspection pipelines, adversarial inputs that induce super-linear or exponential matching can exhaust CPU budgets, delay processing, and cause packet or alert drops.